justinjiajia/personalwiki/nn.md

 ## 2. Install and Configure Hadoop on one EC2 instance

-### 2.1 Create a *hadoop* group, and add a user with *hadoop* as the username in the group
+### 2.1   create a dedicated user

 When deploying a production environment, it is recommended to create a dedicated user for the express purpose of owning and running Hadoop tasks later.
-Simply type the following in the terminal:
+Simply type the following in the terminal to create a *hadoop* group and add a user with the name *hadoop* in the group:

 ```Shell
 $ sudo addgroup hadoop